 - improve the air quality and environment at the school gates, making it a more pleasant space for everyone.

-From Thursday 27th May, Victoria Avenue will be closed to vehicle traffic between 08:30-09:15 in the morning and 14:40-15:30 in the afternoon, Monday to Friday, during term-time only.
-During these times only emergency services vehicles will be permitted to access Victoria Avenue.
+From Thursday 27th May 2021, Victoria Avenue has been closed to vehicle traffic between 08:30-09:15 in the morning and 14:40-15:30 in the afternoon, Monday to Friday, during term-time only.
+During these times only emergency services vehicles and Blue Badge holders are permitted to access Victoria Avenue.

-The reasons for introducing this one-way system is firstly to allow residents to be able to exit Victoria Avenue during the road closure periods.
-Secondly, the introduction of the one-way should also prevent drivers from driving down Victoria Avenue and getting trapped when discovering the road closure, which should avoid people having to make dangerous turns in the road.
-The one-way system will be in place 24 hours per day, 7 days per week for the duration of the School Streets pilot scheme.
+The reasons for introducing the one-way system was firstly to allow residents to be able to exit Victoria Avenue during the road closure periods.
+Secondly, the introduction of the one-way also helps to prevent motorists from driving down Victoria Avenue and getting trapped when discovering the road closure, and therefore having to make dangerous turns in the road.
+The one-way system is in place 24 hours per day, 7 days per week for the duration of the School Streets pilot scheme.

-Residents of Victoria Avenue will be permitted to leave the road in their vehicles during the School Streets zone operating times but will not be able to re-enter their road during that time.
+Residents of Victoria Avenue are permitted to leave the road in their vehicles during the School Streets zone operating times, but are being asked to avoid re-entering the zone during these short closure periods.

-We hope that the proposed changes will improve the traffic conditions on Victoria Avenue and neighbouring roads.
-We understand from local people that parking at school start and finish times has been an ongoing issue and by introducing Bristol School Streets and closing the road for short periods of time, we can improve road safety and tackle congestion.
+We hope that these changes will improve the traffic conditions on Victoria Avenue and neighbouring roads, and this is something we are monitoring throughout the trial period.
+We understand from local residents that parking at school start and finish times has been an ongoing issue.
+By introducing Bristol School Streets and closing the road for short periods of time, we can help to improve road safety and tackle congestion in the area.

-If you have any major concerns about the proposals please contact us.
+If you have any major concerns about resident access, please contact us.